 Believe it too.
 You will catch some monsters so be ready for it.
 You should consider spinning gear for very light crankbaits or very windy days.
 As for the length of the rod, It should be anywhere from 6 feet to 7 feet long.
 The variance here is just more or less the preference of the angler and doesn’t do much to affect efficiency, action, or anything else.
 A longer Rod will cast farther and a shorter one will cast more accurately.

 A quality baitcasting reel is almost as essential as having a good rod.
 You want a reel that is easy to manage, and one that is a little bit slower.
 We recommend a gear ratio of 6.3:1.
 The slower moving reel will allow you to fish at drastically different speeds.
 You can always reel in faster to take in more line or you can reel in slower in colder water with a reel like this.

-Fluorocarbon fishing line is the line of choice for any type of cranking.
+The fluorocarbon fishing line is the line of choice for any type of cranking.
 Unlike braid or monofilament, it sinks.
 It allows your deep divers to swim a little bit deeper and it has superior abrasion resistance which is what you will be needing for your traditional lures.
-Monofilament is useful if you have suspending baits or if you want a little more forgiveness on your hooksets.
-Make sure it is around 14-pound test in both cases as it offers everything you need it to do.
-14-pound test is a little light in some cases.
-Just make sure to set the drag right and you should be fine.
+Monofilament is useful if you have to suspend baits or if you want a little more forgiveness on your hooksets.

+While it is neutrally buoyant and will not cause the baits to float, they also have the added problem associated with visibility.
+I have seen many use braids for this type of fishing and my experience has been that it works but not near as consistently.
+Make sure it is around a 14-pound test in both cases as it offers everything you need it to do.
+The 14-pound test line is a little light in some cases too.
+Just make sure to set the drag right on your reel and you should be fine.

 Picking the Right Crank For You